marmelab/react-admin/docs/ReferenceInput.md

 `<ReferenceInput>` require a `source` and a `reference` prop.

-`<ReferenceInput>` uses the foreign key value to fetch the the related record.
+`<ReferenceInput>` uses the foreign key value to fetch the related record.
 It also grabs the list of possible choices for the field.
 For instance, if the `ContactEdit` component above is used to edit the following contact:

 ```js
 {